 Alleppey to Munnar by ferry (in part)

-But you should totally also consider arriving to Alleppey in style, aka via the Kerala backwaters!
+You should totally also consider arriving to Alleppey in style, aka via the Kerala backwaters!

 This basically means that you can take a bus AND ferry to get to Alleppey from Munnar.